 09. Husqvarna TR317D, 17 in.
 208cc Rear-Tine Tiller, CARB

-Husqvarna has made another appearance in my list of best rear tine tillers 2019 with their TR317D model.
+Husqvarna has made another appearance on my list with their TR317D model.
 It’s a 17-inch wide rear tine tiller with a 208cc CARB-compliant engine that is friendly for the environment.
 It’s a versatile machine that you can use as weeding out as well, which is just as efficient.

 The TR317D features a counter-rotating tines which is best for working with tough soil.
 You already know what counter-rotating tines do, so I believe I do not need to elaborate on that.
 However, I can tell you that it’s a machine built for power overall.